intenttechnologies/basket-web-publisher-statamic-addon/README.md

 ## How to Use

-1. Add the Add To Basket field to your page blueprint
+1. Add the Add To Basket field to your page blueprint with the handle `add_to_basket`
 2. Click the Add To Basket 'Enabled' checkbox in the page entry and Save
 3. Add Basket script tag to your template head: `{{ basket:script_tag | raw }}`
 4. Add the button to your page template: